xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ## Admin Header

 The Admin area header shows the version of the X-Cart software being used and includes some tools for quick navigation and search through the store, as well as a tool to open or close the storefront for customers.
 These are accessible from any page of the store Admin area.
-In addition to that, the header shows the store's low-stock alerts, software update alerts and App Store notifications.
+In addition to that, the header shows software update alerts and App Store notifications.
 It also gives access to the admin user profile and the X-Cart Knowledge Base (also known as the X-Cart manual, or X-Cart user docs) which can be of help for store setup and management.
 ![541-header-expanded.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/541-header-expanded.png)

 ### Software Version